-Ika (Itzhak) Schweitzer is a private tour guide in Israel
+Ika (Itzhak) Schweitzer is a local private tour guide in Israel

 My name is Ika (Itzhak) Schweitzer.
 I was born in 1951 in Tel-Aviv, where I grew up and have been living all my life.
 In 1969, after graduating high school, I enlisted into the IDF, where I served in the Paratroopers Brigade, made Officers' School, and ended my service term as a Captain.
 After army service and the obvious "after service tour abroad" (U.S., cross country, 9 months) I studied and graduated (B.A) in Political Science and General History at Tel-Aviv University.